Headless Commerce: A Complete Guide to the Future of Online Selling

 Say you’re selling a product and have five customers interested.
-Still, they live in five different cities - Computerville, Phone City, Instagram Shopping City, Smart Watchville, and the futuristic Smart Fridge Grocery Shopping City.
+Still, they live in five cities - Computerville, Phone City, Instagram Shopping City, Smart Watchville, and the futuristic Smart Fridge Shopping City.

 Traditional commerce would be you visiting all five customers to try to sell your product.
 The first customer would most likely have a satisfactory user experience, but it would seriously deteriorate with the next customers.

 With headless commerce, you rely on APIs.
 Think of them as your salespeople.
-Five customers express interest, the salespeople pick up the product and deliver it right away.
+Five customers expressed interest, and the salespeople picked up the product and delivered it right away.
 The process is quick and optimized so that each of the customers gets a great experience.